NALC works on several projects outside of our key strategic aims. Find out more below:

 Smaller councils with an annual turnover not exceeding £25,000

 The transparency code for smaller authorities came into force on 1 April 2015.
 It required smaller councils with an annual turnover not exceeding £25,000 to publish certain financial and administrative information online and make it available to the public.
-The aim of this is to provide taxpayers with a clear picture of the authority’s activities, spending and governance.
+This aims to provide taxpayers with a clear picture of the authority’s activities, spending and governance.
 It also hopes to improve the ability of communities to hold local public bodies to account.
 All local councils with a turnover not exceeding £25,000 are required to be compliant.

-From April 2015, all councils who have an annual turnover not exceeding £25,000 were required to publish the following information online:
+From April 2015, all councils that have an annual turnover not exceeding £25,000 were required to publish the following information online:

 - All items of expenditure above £100